A method, born from quiet moments.

 You don’t need to finish everything.
 You just need to return.

 Some days fall apart.
-That’s not failure — the page is still there.
+That’s not failure.
+The page is still there,

-It works because it’s simple.
-Not because it’s perfect.
+It works because it’s simple, not because it’s perfect.

 Eightly doesn’t remove chaos.
 It gives you a place to stand while you face it.